SmartPracticeschool/llSPS-INT-1678-Predicting-Life-Expectancy-using-Machine-Learning/AutoAI without Python/Readme.md

-# llSPS-INT-1678-Predicting-Life-Expectancy-using Python and AUTO AI.
-Please refer to the folder for AUTO AI.
+# llSPS-INT-1678-Predicting-Life-Expectancy-using AUTO AI and NODE RED.

 Predicting Life Expectancy using Machine Learning

 # DataSet
-The dataset used for predicting the life expectancy using machine learning has been developed by the WHO and the file that contains the dataset is of the name life.csv
+The dataset used for predicting the life expectancy using machine learning has been developed by the WHO and the file that contains the dataset is of the name lifeexpect.csv

 # ML Model
 The Ml Model has been developed using the Watson Studio and by using the various regression techniques.
 The notebook scoringEndpoint.ipynb contains the ML Model for predicting the Life Expectancy.